ArgumentumGames/Argumentum/README.md

 	(...)
     }
   },
-  "BatchImageConverterConfig": {
+  "BatchImageConverterConfig": {  },
-  },
-  "Dnn2sxcConfig": {
+  "Dnn2sxcConfig": {  },
-  },
-  "MindMapCreatorConfig": {
+  "MindMapCreatorConfig": {    }
 }
-}
 ```

-At each stage, the App aims at creating new files; if existing files are found, generation is skipped, such that the app will quickly reach where it last ended if stopped.
-It also means once everything is generated, it is relatively easy to make targeted changes by deleting the corresponding generated documents, and only the missing files will be regenerated.
+The application's objective at each phase is to generate new files.
+If it encounters existing files, it skips the generation process, which means the application can quickly resume from where it was interrupted.
+Consequently, once all files have been generated, making targeted modifications is simplified.
+This can be done by deleting the corresponding generated documents, and the application will only regenerate the missing files.

 ### How to start customizing the generated content

-The application works on datasets and templates, the path of which are all available in the configuration.
-By default, the paths configured are those of the files stored on this very repository.
-That allows to keep updated simply by startint over generation will ensure the latest versions are downloaded.
-Look for the "xxxRelease" folder paths in the configuration for their locations.

-Those file, mainly located in the [Cards](/Cards) directory, consist of those types:

-- Datasets, in the form of csv files.
-This is what's getting written on the documents.
-- Cardpen templates, in the form of json files containing css and handlebars html templates.
-- Html templates, to be used together with svg mindmaps, generated by Freemind, and further processed by our tool.

-If you wish to start making custom changes to those files, simply download them locally, make your changes and update the path to that of the file's path on your local hard drive.
+Customization of the card data and design is made possible through modification of datasets and templates.
+By default, the program uses files stored in this repository, but you can download them locally, make your changes, and update the path in the configuration to your local files.
+Files for customization are primarily located in the [Cards](/Cards) directory.

 ### How to setup a development environment

-The most comfortable way to customise the App's behavior is to clone this repository locally, build the App and run the App in Debug mode.
+If you'd like to customize the app's behavior, clone this repository, build the app, and run it in Debug mode.
-Configuration has a debug switch such that when run in debug, all file paths for datasets and templates are configured to your version of those files in your local clone of this repository, with their path relative to the application run from the build directory.

 #### Requirements

-Application is a .Net 7.0 console app, so the build environment can be one of the following

-- Visual Studio Community (Windows)/ Visual Studio for Mac, installed with a .Net desktop workload.
+* Visual Studio Community (Windows)/ Visual Studio for Mac (with .NET desktop workload)
-- Visual Studio Code, with the "c#" and "vscode-solution" extensions, to support c# .Net builds, and .sln environments.
-- Jetbrains Rider, which works very similar to VSCommunity.
+* Visual Studio Code (with "C#" and "vscode-solution" extensions)
+* JetBrains Rider

-Simply load the "Argumentum Converters.sln" solution, build and run the included c# console csproj an your should be started.
+Just load the "Argumentum Converters.sln" solution, build and run the included C# console csproj, and you should be started.

 #### Code structure